brigadecore/brigade/docs/content/topics/projects.md

 If this value is supplied, the `brigade.js` in the ConfigMap will be used if and only if neither the project nor the repository provides an alternative `brigade.js` file.
 In other words, this is the _last location_ checked for a Brigade script.

+This same pattern can be used to store a default `brigade.json` configuration file in a ConfigMap for use by multiple projects.
+The associated prompt is *Default brigade.json config ConfigMap name*

 #### Storing a Default Script in the Project

 It is also possible to store a default Brigade script within the project definition.
-When `brig project create` prompts for *brigade.js file path* you can enter the path to a `brigade.js` file (e.g. `examples/brigade.js`) and that file will be copied into the project.
+When `brig project create` prompts for *Upload a default brigade.js script* you can enter the local path to a `brigade.js` file (e.g. `examples/brigade.js`) and that file will be copied into the project.
 Note that if you edit the `brigade.js` you will need to edit the project's Kubernetes Secret and update the script accordingly.

 If a script is set here, it will override a ConfigMap based script.
 However, if a repository holds a `brigade.js` file, that will take precedence over this.

+This same pattern can be used to store a default `brigade.json` configuration file for a project.
+The associated prompt is *Upload a default brigade.json config*.

 ### Managing Your Projects